-8.4 Call clearing and call failure
+8.4 Call Clearing and Call Failure

-8.4.1 Receipt of a QSIG DISCONNECT, RELEASE or RELEASE COMPLETE message

-On receipt of QSIG DISCONNECT, RELEASE or RELEASE COMPLETE message as the first QSIG call clearing message, gateway behaviour shall depend on the state of call establishment.

-- 1. If the gateway has sent a SIP 200 (OK) response and received a SIP ACK request or has received a SIP 200 (OK) response and sent a SIP ACK request, the gateway shall send a SIP BYE request to clear the call. - 2.
-If the gateway has sent a SIP 200 (OK) response (indicating that call establishment is complete) but has not received a SIP ACK request, the gateway shall wait until a SIP ACK is received and then send a SIP BYE request to clear the call. - 3.
-If the gateway has sent a SIP INVITE request and received a SIP provisional response but not a SIP final response, the gateway shall send a SIP CANCEL request to clear the call.
+- 8.4.1 Receipt of a QSIG DISCONNECT, RELEASE, or RELEASE COMPLETE Message On receipt of QSIG DISCONNECT, RELEASE, or RELEASE COMPLETE message as the first QSIG call clearing message, gateway behaviour SHALL depend on the state of call establishment. - 1) If the gateway has sent a SIP 200 (OK) response to a SIP INVITE request and received a SIP ACK request, or if it has received a SIP 200 (OK) response to a SIP INVITE request and sent a SIP ACK request, the gateway SHALL send a SIP BYE request to clear the call. - 2) If the gateway has sent a SIP 200 (OK) response to a SIP INVITE request (indicating that call establishment is complete) but has not received a SIP ACK request, the gateway SHALL wait until a SIP ACK is received and then send a SIP BYE request to clear the call. - 3) If the gateway has sent a SIP INVITE request and received a SIP provisional response but not a SIP final response, the gateway SHALL send a SIP CANCEL request to clear the call.

-In accordance with IETF RFC 3261, if after sending a SIP CANCEL request a SIP 2xx response is received to the SIP INVITE request, the gateway will need to send a SIP BYE request.
+NOTE 1 In accordance with [10], if after sending a SIP CANCEL request a SIP 2xx response is received to the SIP INVITE request, the gateway will need to send a SIP BYE request.

-- 4. If the gateway has sent a SIP INVITE request but received no SIP response, the gateway shall not send a SIP message.
-If a SIP final or provisional response is subsequently received, the gateway shall then act in accordance with 1, 2 or 3 above respectively. - 5.
-If the gateway has received a SIP INVITE request but not sent a SIP final response, the gateway shall send a SIP final response chosen according to the cause value in the received QSIG message as specified in table 1.
-SIP response 500 (Server internal error) shall be used as the default for cause values not shown in table 1.
+- 4) If the gateway has sent a SIP INVITE request but received no SIPresponse, the gateway SHALL NOT send a SIP message.
+If a SIP final or provisional response is subsequently received, the gateway SHALL then act in accordance with 1, 2, or 3 above, respectively. - 5) If the gateway has received a SIP INVITE request but not sent a SIP final response, the gateway SHALL send a SIP final response chosen according to the cause value in the received QSIG message as specified in Table 1.
+SIP response 500 (Server internal error) SHALL be used as the default for cause values not shown in Table 1.

 It is not necessarily appropriate to map some QSIG cause values to SIP messages because these cause values are meaningful only at the gateway.
-A good example of this is cause value 44 "Requested circuit or channel not available.", which signifies that the channel number in the transmitted QSIG SETUP message was not acceptable to the peer PINX.
-The appropriate behaviour in this case is for the gateway to send another SETUP message indicating a different channel number.
-If this is not possible, the gateway should treat it either as a congestion situation (no channels available, see 8.3.1) or as a gateway failure situation (in which case the default SIP response code applies).
+A good example of this is cause value 44, "Requested circuit or channel not available", which signifies that the channel number in the transmitted QSIG SETUP message was not acceptable to the peer PINX.
+The appropriate behavior in this case is for the gateway to send another SETUP message indicating a different channel number.
+If this is not possible, the gateway should treat it either as a congestion situation (no channels available; see 8.3.1) or as a gateway failure situation (in which case the default SIP response code applies).

-In all cases the gateway shall also disconnect media streams, if established, and allow QSIG and SIP signalling to complete in accordance with ECMA-143 and IETF RFC-3261 respectively.
+In all cases, the gateway SHALL also disconnect media streams, if established, and allow QSIG and SIP signalling to complete in accordance with [2] and [10], respectively.